Passing Through Narrow Gaps with Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-We present a reinforcement learning approach to develop a gap behaviour policy to traverse small gaps.
+We present a reinforcement learning method for developing a gap behaviour policy to traverse small gaps.
 We also learn a behaviour selection policy that determines when to autonomously activate the gaps behaviour (when a goal is through a small gap).
-We show that our gap behaviour policy is more reliable than the current stack of tuned behaviours, both in simulation (93\% compared to 0\%) and on a real robot (73\% compared to 0\%), though we recognise that work is too be done to make autonomous behaviour selection more robust (success rates of 67\% in simulation and 40\% in real trials).
-Future work will look at improving the reliability of the system for a wider range of gap scenarios.
+We show that our gap behaviour policy is more reliable than the current stack of tuned behaviours, both in simulation (93\% compared to 0\%) and on a real robot (73\% compared to 0\%), though we recognise that the autonomous behaviour selection needs to be more robust before it can be relied upon for fully autonomous integration (success rates of 63\% in simulation and 40\% in real trials).
+We have identified a limitation of transferring from the simulation to the real robot by observing the way the robot gets stuck on a protruding door frame.
+Future work will look at improving the reliability of the system for a wider range of gap scenarios, including updating the simulation to include these cases, and adding noise to the occupancy map during training to mimic the noisy output of the real perception stack.

-A significant limitation of our method occurs when gaps are smaller than the robot.
+A limitation of our method occurs when gaps are smaller than the robot.
 It is likely in these situations the gap behaviour policy will still be selected for operation and try to traverse the gap.
 Methods to handle these scenarios will be considered in future work.